Child Marriage in India

-According to the International Center for Research on Women, if present child marriage trends continue, more than 142 million girls worldwide will be forced to marry adult men during the next decade — the equivalent of 38,000 girls every day.
+According to the International Center for Research on Women, if present trends of child marriage in India continue, more than 142 million girls worldwide will be forced into early marriage during the next decade — the equivalent of 38,000 girls every day.

 As in many other nations, an individual in India is considered a minor if he or she is under the age of 18.
 However, girls are coerced into marriage at much younger ages.
 According to UNICEF, around one-third of women ages 20 to 24 in the developing world were married as children.
 Child marriage is also common in other South Asian countries and some African nations.

-Young girls' futures depend on a halt to this harmful practice, and ChildFund is doing what it can to inform girls and provide them with educational opportunities.
+Young girls' futures depend on a halt to the harmful practice of child marriage, and ChildFund is doing what it can to inform girls and provide them with educational opportunities.
 We need your help.